WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 Visual Studio Code (IDE)

-For VSC terminal: python3 -m pip install -r requirements.txt which would install the following programs:
+For VSC terminal: python3 -m pip install -r requirements.txt

+which would install the following programs:

 Babel==2.9.1, Django==4.0.3, django-bootstrap-v5==1.0.11, djangorestframework==3.13.1

-Docker, Docker Compose
+Also install seperately: Docker, Docker Compose

 # Build Instructions
 Before anything, ensure that you install all of the python dependencies using the following command:

-python3 -m pip install -r requirements.txt
+python -m pip install -r requirements.txt

 On the Node.js side, you will need to install quite a few packages, navigate into the Docker file and you will see the installed Node dependencies.

 You will need to run two processes at the same time, so either use "tmux" to run them in the same terminal window, run it in two terminals, or run them in the background by adding '&' to the end of the commands.

-In the directory with the manage.py file, run the command: python3 ./manage.py runserver
+In the directory with the manage.py file, run the command: python ./manage.py runserver

 In the frontend directory, run the command: npm run dev